ut0mt8/k8sqndway/README.md

 # Kubernetes The Quick and Dirty Way

 This tutorial is a derivative of Kubernetes the hard way from the excellent Kelsey Hightower.
-This is pretty the same setup except the boring crypto and authorisation stuff, the fact that is not GCE opinionated, and directly using docker without CRI.
+This is pretty the same setup except the boring crypto and authorisation stuff, to be agnostic to the underlying platform (non GCE specific), and directly using docker without CRI.

 > The results of this tutorial should not be viewed as production ready ! but it can help you how to quickly setup a fully functional *but unsecure* cluster for educational purpose.